zimrh/advend-of-code-2022/README.md

 The Sample has a straight run up to the end so was not seeing the issue there!
 This one was annoying because I thought I was messing up the routing!

 I had seen the "bump" but had assumed (you know what they say!) that it was not an issue.
 Learnt my lesson :)

+## Day 13

+Thank goodness, an easy one!
+Restore my faith in this stuff.
+Plus have now caught up again

+Lots of recursion but was the quickest and easiest way to get it done.